yanchanllin/cli-data-gem-assessment-v-000/README.md

-# Build a CLI Application with External Data
+#A CLI Application with External Data

-## Overview

-In this lesson you're going to build an application that provides a Command Line Interface (CLI) to an external data source.
-The CLI will be composed of an Object Oriented Ruby application.
+An application that provides a Command Line Interface (CLI) to an external data source.
+The CLI composed of an Object Oriented Ruby application.

-**Please note that while you will be writing code to scrape data from a public website, what we're really looking for is your capacity to effectively write good object oriented ruby code (objects, not hashes, separation of concerns, etc.) - we're less interested in the details of the regex's or selector you're using to parse the web pages that you're scraping.**
+**Please note that while code to scrape data from a public website, we're less interested in the details of the regex's or selector you're using to parse the web pages that you're scraping.**

 ## Requirements